sanjeetsuhag/python-basics/Assignments/A1-Basics/A1-Basics.md

 ---

-2. Write a Python script to accept a number from a user and print out all it's factors.
+2. Write a Python script to accept a number from a user and print out all its factors.
 The output should look exactly as given below:

    ```
    Enter a number: 12